kubernetes-sigs/gateway-api/geps/gep-91/index.md

 // FrontendTLSValidation holds configuration information that can be used to validate
 // the frontend initiating the TLS connection type FrontendTLSValidation struct {
-	// CACertificateRefs contains one or more references to
+	// CACertificateRefs contains one or more references to Kubernetes
-	// Kubernetes objects that contain TLS certificates of
+	// objects that contain a PEM-encoded TLS CA certificate bundle, which
-	// the Certificate Authorities that can be used
-	// as a trust anchor to validate the certificates presented by the client.
+	// is used as a trust anchor to validate the certificates presented by
+	// the client.
 	//
-	// A single CA certificate reference to a Kubernetes ConfigMap
-	// has "Core" support.
-	// Implementations MAY choose to support attaching multiple CA certificates to
-	// a Listener, but this behavior is implementation-specific.
+	// A CACertificateRef is invalid if:
 	//
-	// Support: Core - A single reference to a Kubernetes ConfigMap
+	// * It refers to a resource that cannot be resolved (e.g., the
+	//   referenced resource does not exist) or is misconfigured (e.g., a
-	// with the CA certificate in a key named `ca.crt`.
+	//   ConfigMap does not contain a key named `ca.crt`).
+In this case, the
+	//   Reason must be set to `InvalidCACertificateRef` and the Message of
+	//   the Condition must indicate which reference is invalid and why.
 	//
-	// Support: Implementation-specific (More than one certificate in a ConfigMap with different keys or more than one reference, or other kinds of resources).
+	// * It refers to an unknown or unsupported kind of resource.
+In this
+	//   case, the Reason must be set to `InvalidKind` and the Message of
+	//   the Condition must explain which kind of resource is unknown or
+	//   unsupported.
 	//
-	// References to a resource in a different namespace are invalid UNLESS there
+	// * It refers to a resource in another namespace UNLESS there is a
-	// is a ReferenceGrant in the target namespace that allows the certificate
+	//   ReferenceGrant in the target namespace that allows the CA
-	// to be attached.
-If a ReferenceGrant does not allow this reference, the
+	//   certificate to be attached.
+If a ReferenceGrant does not allow this
-	// "ResolvedRefs" condition MUST be set to False for this listener with the
+	//   reference, the `ResolvedRefs` condition MUST be set with
-	// "RefNotPermitted" reason.
+	//   the Reason `RefNotPermitted`.
     //
+	// Implementations MAY choose to perform further validation of the
+	// certificate content (e.g., checking expiry or enforcing specific formats).
+	// In such cases, an implementation-specific Reason and Message MUST be set.
+	//
+	// In all cases, the implementation MUST ensure that the `ResolvedRefs`
+	// condition is set to `status: False` on all targeted listeners (i.e.,
+	// listeners serving HTTPS on a matching port).
+The condition MUST
+	// include a Reason and Message that indicate the cause of the error.
+If
+	// ALL CACertificateRefs are invalid, the implementation MUST also ensure
+	// the `Accepted` condition on the listener is set to `status: False`, with
+	// the Reason `NoValidCACertificate`.
+	// Implementations MAY choose to support attaching multiple CA certificates
+	// to a listener, but this behavior is implementation-specific.
+	//
+	// Support: Core - A single reference to a Kubernetes ConfigMap, with the
+	// CA certificate in a key named `ca.crt`.
+	//
+	// Support: Implementation-specific - More than one reference, other kinds
+	// of resources, or a single reference that includes multiple certificates.
+	//
+	// +listType=atomic
 	// +kubebuilder:validation:MaxItems=8
 	// +kubebuilder:validation:MinItems=1
 	CACertificateRefs []ObjectReference `json:"caCertificateRefs,omitempty"`